Ashish-v5/quadratic-equation/README.md

 # Quadratic Equation

+The purpose of this exercise is to train you to design programs that need decision trees.

+Estimated workload of this exercise is _30 min_.

+### Description

+Please, proceed to the [QuadraticEquation](src/main/java/com/epam/rd/autotasks/QuadraticEquation.java) class and implement a program to solve quadratic equations.

 For the given quadratic equation coefficients (**ax<sup>2</sup> + bx + c = 0**),
 return one or two roots of the equation if there is any in the set of real numbers.